theuerc/Website/gitpod/docs/configure/workspaces/workspace-lifecycle.md

 ### Workspace Stopped

-- No provisioned workspace is running (e.g. ports and URLs are not accessible).K
+- No provisioned workspace is running (e.g. ports and URLs are not accessible).
 - Only files and directories inside `/workspace` are preserved.
 - If the workspace is restarted, the URL is preserved.
 - A start is required before the workspace can be used.